AdobeDocs/analytics.en/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

   </tr>
   <tr>
    <td colname="col1"> <p> <a href="/help/analyze/analysis-workspace/build-workspace-project/column-row-settings/table-settings.md"  > New row setting </a> </p> </td>
    <td colname="col2"> <p>The new <span class="uicontrol"> Calculate percentage by row </span> setting forces the Freeform table to calculate the cell percentages across the row as opposed to down the column.
-This is especially useful for trending percentages, such as trending how one dimension value fairs against the rest over time.
+This is especially useful for trending percentages, such as trending how one dimension item fairs against the rest over time.
 It is turned on by default when clicking the <span class="uicontrol"> Visualize </span> icon. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> <a href="/help/analyze/analysis-workspace/visualizations/freeform-analysis-visualizations.md#section_D3BB5042A92245D8BF6BCF072C66624B"  > "100% Stacked" Visualization Setting </a> </p> </td>